grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 	- What are some conservative settings that you'd recommend a team start with?
 	- Which logs do you recommend starting to drop?
 	- Are there logs you recommend never dropping?
+	- Can you turn off Adaptive Logs if you need to?
 - What's next?
 	- Adaptive Metrics is also out
 	- Adaptive Traces?
 Adaptive Profiles?